skhan1710/Model-Risk-Validation-Framework/README.md

 | Parametric VaR — normality rejection rate | **76.3%** of windows |
 | EWMA residuals — normality rejection rate | **67.7%** of windows |

-EWMA's dynamic volatility absorption reduces excess kurtosis from 12.03 in raw returns to 2.04 in standardized residuals — partial improvement, but far from resolving the fat-tail problem.
+EWMA's dynamic volatility absorption reduces excess kurtosis from 12.03 in raw returns to 2.04 in standardized residuals, indicating a partial improvement, but far from resolving the fat-tail problem.

-Student's t was fitted on standardized residuals with `floc=0, fscale=1`:
-**df = 9.11 → 1% threshold = −2.8144σ** (vs −2.33σ under normality)
+Student's t was fitted on standardized residuals with: **dof = 9.11 → 1% threshold = −2.8144σ** (vs −2.33σ under normality)

----

 ### Breach Count Summary